Key Learning Points on yin and yang

 Most unhappiness and illness arise when Yin and Yang aren’t able to interchange or interact properly.

 But do read the book mentioned above, by John Blofeld.
 It is easy to read and helped me to understand many of the basic ideas behind what I do.
-I particularly recommend the Foreward and first three explanatory chapters.
-Here's another link to it:
+I particularly recommend the Forward and first three explanatory chapters.
+Here’s another link to it:

 In Chinese medicine these concepts of Yin and Yang are an important part of the 8 Principles.
+They are also the bedrock theory behind the Dr Richard Tan Balance method for treating pain.

-If you wish to learn more about China, life there and its civilization, consider membership of the Scottish China Association which publishes a journal 'SINE', has an informative website and meets regularly in Glasgow and Edinburgh.
+If you wish to learn more about China, life there and its civilisation, consider membership of the Scottish China Association which publishes a journal ‘SINE’, has an informative website and meets regularly in Glasgow and Edinburgh.